billvaglienti/ProtoGen/README.md

     //!
 Return the ID of a packet from the packet header uint32_t getDemolinkPacketID(const void* pkt);

 Each function takes a pointer to a packet.
 The implementation of the function will cast this void pointer to the correct packet structure type.
-When the generated encode routine encodes data into a packet it will first call `getDemolinkPacketData()` to retrieve a pointer to the start of the packets data payload.
+When the generated encode routine encodes data into a packet it will first call `getDemolinkPacketData()` to retrieve a pointer to the start of the packets data buffer.
 When the generated code finishes the data encoding it will call `finishProtocolPacket()`, which can then perform any work to complete the packet (such as filling out the header and or generating the CRC).
 In the reverse direction the decode routine checks a packets ID by comparing the return of `getDemolinkPacketID()` with the ID indicated by the protocol ICD.
 The decode routine will also verify the packet size meets the minimum requirements.

 Some packet interfaces use multiple ID values.
 An example would be the uBlox GPS protocol, each packet of which includes a "group" as well as an "ID".
 For this reason ProtoGen gives 32-bits for the ID value.
 The intent is that multiple IDs (which are typically less than 32-bits) can be concatenated into a single value for ProtoGens purposes.